kotamphani/NER-LSTM/readme.md

 3. **Train the model:** The model will be trained on the training data.
 4. **Evaluate the model:** The model will be evaluated on the validation and test data.
 5. **Predict named entities:** Use the `predict` function to predict named entities in new text.

-## Results

-The model achieves an accuracy of over 95% on the test set.

 ## Future Work